17 Tips for Renting a Car in Portugal (2023)

 Why Rent a Car in Portugal?

-Portugal is one of the best counties in Europe for a road trip.
+Portugal is one of the best countries in Europe for a road trip.
 Rental cars in Portugal are reasonably priced and its relatively small size means it is a great road trip destination.
 Portugal is packed with some amazing places, stunning beaches, and lots of food and culture which makes it a wonderful country to explore.

 We love having our rental car while visiting Portugal.
 Renting a car allows us to visit the country at our own pace, visit off-the-beaten-track sights, and generally make the most of our time in Portugal.
 Day trips to beautiful places like Sintra, Évora, and Alcobaça are easy to take, and having a rental avoids the added costs of tours.